Tanglewood and Marlboro

 Celebrate the conclusion of the tour with a farewell dinner with Damien and fellow travellers.

 This morning, head south to New York City.

-Tour arrangements conclude on arrival at a centrally-located hotel in Downtown Manhattan in the early afternoon.
+Tour arrangements conclude on arrival at the Lexington Hotel in New York City in the early afternoon.
 Renaissance Tours or your travel agent can assist you with your onward travel arrangements including accommodation and flights.